Bombing of North Korea: Legacy

-in the end the scale of destruction exceeded that in Germany and Japan, according to U.S. Air Force estimates.
+In the end, the scale of destruction exceeded that in Germany and Japan, according to U.S. Air Force estimates.
 A total of 635,000 tons of bombs, in addition to 32,557 tons of napalm, were dropped in Korea during the war by the United States.
 By comparison, the United States dropped an estimated 503,000 tons in the entire Pacific theater during World War II (including 160,000 on Japan).
-Whereas 60 Japanese cities were destroyed to an average of 43% in World War II, estimates of the destruction of towns and cities in North Korea “ranged from forty to ninety percent”; at least 50% of 18 out of 22 of North Korea’s major cities were obliterated.
+Whereas 60 Japanese cities were destroyed to an average of 43% in World War II, estimates of the destruction of towns and cities in North Korea "ranged from forty to ninety percent"; at least 50% of 18 out of 22 of North Korea’s major cities were obliterated.
 North Korea ranks alongside Cambodia (500,000 tons), North Vietnam (1 million tons), Laos (2 million tons), and South Vietnam (4 million tons) as among the most heavily bombed countries in history.

 Armstrong states that the bombing had a profound, long-lasting impact on North Korea's subsequent development and the attitudes of the North Korean people, which "cannot be overestimated": Russian accusations of indiscriminate attacks on civilian targets did not register with the Americans at all.
 But for the North Koreans, living in fear of B-29 attacks for nearly three years, including the possibility of atomic bombs, the American air war left a deep and lasting impression.
-The DPRK government never forgot the lesson of North Korea's vulnerability to American air attack, and for half a century after the Armistice continued to strengthen anti-aircraft defenses, build underground installations, and eventually develop nuclear weapons to ensure that North Korea would not find itself in such a position again. …The war against the United States, more than any other single factor, gave North Koreans a collective sense of anxiety and fear of outside threats that would continue long after the war's end.Sahr-Conway Lanz, who holds a Ph.D. in the history of American foreign relations, has written extensively about the legacy and impact on American discourse on the international norm of noncombatant immunity.
+The DPRK government never forgot the lesson of North Korea's vulnerability to American air attack, and for half a century after the Armistice continued to strengthen anti-aircraft defenses, build underground installations, and eventually develop nuclear weapons to ensure that North Korea would not find itself in such a position again. …The war against the United States, more than any other single factor, gave North Koreans a collective sense of anxiety and fear of outside threats that would continue long after the war's end.Sahr Conway-Lanz, who holds a Ph.D. in the history of American foreign relations from Harvard University, has written extensively about the legacy and impact on American discourse on the international norm of noncombatant immunity.
 He has stated: "During the war, American military and civilian officials stretched the term "military target" to include virtually all human-made structures, capitalizing on the vague distinction between the military and civilian segments of an enemy society.
 They came to apply the logic of total war to the destruction of the civil infrastructure in North Korea.
 Because almost any building could serve a military purpose, even if a minor one, nearly the entire physical infrastructure behind enemy lines was deemed a military target and open to attack.
 This expansive definition, along with the optimism about sparing civilians that is reinforced, worked to obscure in American awareness the suffering of Korean civilians in which U.S. firebombing was contributing."